-Derivative instruments are reported at fair value using pricing valuation models, which utilize market data inputs or independent broker quotations or exchange prices for exchange-traded futures.
-The Company calculates the fair value of derivatives using market standard valuation methodologies for foreign currency and interest rate swaps and equity options.
+Derivative instruments are reported at fair value using pricing valuation models, which utilize market data inputs, independent broker quotations, or exchange prices for exchange-traded futures.
+The Company calculates the fair value of derivatives using market standard valuation methodologies for foreign currency and interest rate derivatives and equity options.
 Internal models are used to value the equity total return swaps.
 The derivatives are valued using mid-market inputs that are predominantly observable in the market.
 Inputs include, but are not limited to, interest swap rates, foreign currency forward and spot rates, credit spreads and correlations, interest volatility, equity volatility, and equity index levels.
 On a monthly basis, the Company performs an analysis of derivative valuations, which includes both quantitative and qualitative analyses.
 Examples of procedures performed include, but are not limited to, review of pricing statistics and trends, analysis of the impacts of changes in the market environment, and review of changes in the market value for each derivative by both risk managers and investment accountants.
+A credit valuation analysis is performed for all derivative positions that are uncollateralized to determine the nonperformance risk that the counterparties to the transaction will be unable to perform under the contractual terms.
 Internally calculated fair values are reviewed and compared to external broker fair values for reasonableness.